Kim Duk-koo: Boxing rule changes

-The Nevada State Athletic Commission proposed a series of rule changes as a result, announcing it before a December 10 match between Michael Dokes and Mike Weaver that would in itself be disputed because of what officials were informed before the fight.
+The Nevada State Athletic Commission proposed a series of rule changes as a result, announcing it before a December 10 match between Michael Dokes and Mike Weaver that would in itself be disputed because of instructions match officials were given before the fight that was directly related to the Mancini-Kim match.
+Officials were told to be even more aware of a boxer's health in stopping a match.
 The break between rounds was initially proposed to go from 60 to 90 seconds (but it was later rescinded).
-The standing eight count (which allows a knockdown to be called even if the boxer is not down, but on the verge of being knocked down) was imposed, and new rules regarding suspension of licence were imposed (45 days after a knockout loss).
+The standing eight count (which allows a knockdown to be called even if the boxer is not down, but on the verge of being knocked down) was imposed, and new rules regarding suspension of licence were imposed, initially 45 days after a knockout loss.

 The World Boxing Council (WBC), whose regional championship Kim held prior to relinquishing it for a WBA championship opportunity, announced during its annual convention of 1982 that many rules concerning fighters' medical care before fights needed to be changed.
 One of the most significant was the WBC's reduction of title fights from 15 rounds to 12.
 The World Boxing Association (WBA), which sanctioned the fatal match, and the International Boxing Federation (IBF) followed the WBC in 1987.
 When the World Boxing Organization (WBO) was formed in 1988, it immediately began operating with 12-round world championship bouts.